 IFS supports working safely with clients and going at their pace.
 It allows me to explore different parts of the clients experience and to heal trauma.

 In 2020 I qualified in Wild Therapy.
 Wild Therapy includes working therapeutically outside in the natural world, and also considering what our nature as human-animals means to the therapeutic process.
 Read more here: Wild Mind

 I have a Post-Graduate Certificate in Chaplaincy.
 My undergraduate degree is in Drama.

 In December 2017 I was given the title Acharya, which means teacher, by my own Buddhist teacher.
-I have been ordained as a Buddhist priest since 2007.
+I ordained as a Buddhist priest in 2007.

 My Buddhist name is Kaspalita, which means ‘protected by the light’, but everyone calls me Kaspa.